learn-co-students/cs-application-backing-with-redis-lab-dumbo-web-080519/README.md

 1. Read and write data to a Redis database.
 2. Translate Java data structures to Redis data structures.
-3. Implement a Redis-backed Web seaarch index.
+3. Implement a Redis-backed Web search index.

 ## Overview